Bwindi Impenetrable National Park Uganda; Location, Activities, Lodges, and Best Time to Visit Bwindi Forest

 Other Species of Wildlife

 Bwindi Impenetrable National Park is an ultimate Uganda safari park, protecting more than mountain gorillas in the same habitat.
-The 331sq.kms tropical forest park also protects important wildlife species such as chimpanzees, giant forest hogs, rodents, colobus monkeys, L’Hoest monkeys, jackals, vervet monkeys.
-Bwindi is also a special habitat to about 220 butterfly species, 27 frog, 104 fern species, 163 tree species and more.
+The 331sq.kms tropical forest park also protects important wildlife species such as chimpanzees, giant forest hogs, rodents, colobus monkeys, L’Hoest monkeys, jackals, and vervet monkeys.
+Bwindi is also a special habitat for about 220 butterfly species, 27 frogs, 104 fern species, 163 tree species, and more.

 Bird Species